syakesaba/c-icap-python/README.md

 Install
 =============
 1. make libc-icap-python.so
-2. copy and rename it to /path/to/lib/c_icap/srv_python.so and edit /path/to/lib/c_icap/srv_python.la
+2. copy and rename it to /path/to/lib/c_icap/srv_python.so
 3. add line "Module service_handler srv_python.so" into the c-icap.conf
-4. add line "Service ServiceName /path/to/script.py" into the c-icap.conf
+4. add line "Service ServiceName /path/to/srv_echo.py" into the c-icap.conf
 5. start c-icap

 Depends
 =============
-- c-icap(include files,libraries)
+- libicapapi-dev (libssl also,)
-- libpython (Python.h)
+- python3-dev

 License
 =============